Engineering Tunable Kagome Moir\'e Superlattices in Twisted Transition Metal Dichalcogenides: More band structure results

 \subsection{Varying twist angles}

-We plot the moir\'e band structure for MoTe$_2$ parameters in Ref. \cite{WuMacDonald2018,WuMacDonald2019} for various twist angles in Fig. \ref{FigAngles}.
+We plot the moir\'e band structure of MoTe$_2$ using the parameters in Ref. \cite{WuMacDonald2019} for various twist angles in Fig. \ref{FigAngles}.
 We can observe that there are discernible kagome bands up to a twist angle of $\theta=1.5^{\circ}$.